jjsarton/freifunk-on-a-pc/README.txt

 IPv4 / IPv6 access is dependent of your ISP.
 You may have only IPv4, IPv4 and IPv6 or only IPv6 and natting for IPv4 on the ISP side (access via television cable).
 If you use IPv6, the scripts will launch dhclient in order to get a prefix delegation.
 I have a FritzBox router which return alway a /62 prefix.
 The script try to get a prefix delegation and select one of the subnet via the utility program selectPrefix.

 Provide a fastd configuration according to your community requirement.
 The fast configuration shall be put to the etc directory (not /etc).
+The on up entry shall not be provided.

 Launching: